Atiqul Islam (academic)

-Atique Islam is a Bangladeshi academic.
+Atiqul Islam is a Bangladeshi academic.
 He was the Vice-chancellor of North South University.

 Education and career

 Islam has B.Com and M.Com degrees from the University of Dhaka.
 He obtained another master's from the University of New South Wales and a Ph.D. from the University of Sydney.

 Islam served as the pro-vice-chancellor of Edith Cowan University in Australia and the Dean of the Faculty of Business and Government at the University of Canberra.
 He is a fellow of CPA Australia and a member of the Institute of Chartered Accountants in Australia and New Zealand.